microsoft/Tools-for-Health-Data-Anonymization/README.md

 ## Anonymize FHIR data using Azure Data Factory

-In this tutorial, you use the Azure Powershell to create a Data Factory and a pipeline to anonymize FHIR data.
+In this tutorial, you use the Azure PowerShell to create a Data Factory and a pipeline to anonymize FHIR data.
 The pipeline reads from an Azure blob container, anonymizes it as per the configuration file, and writes the output to another blob container.
 If you're new to Azure Data Factory, see [Introduction to Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/introduction).

 Tutorial steps: